 What’s worse is the touch-screen implementation.
 I mentioned in my Terraria review how nice it is to have some sort of touch-screen usage for Switch games because not all of them do it.

 When you begin work on a car, the customer tells you (in broken English) what they think might be wrong with the vehicle.
 The naked car’s chassis is pulled up in front of you, and you need to cycle through wheels, engine, and chassis until you randomly happen upon the area you think is troubled.
+The game even comes with a great guide to home garage car lifts – which I can verify as someone who’s spent a fair amount of time tuning my car in my garage out back.

 From here, the game sort of lets you tap on parts, but also assumes you know how to cycle through with the left thumbstick.
 Listen, I can’t tell you how it works.
 Sometimes pushing left on the thumbstick shows me the part I want to view, and sometimes pushing left doesn’t do anything.
 It’s bad!
 Worse, I have to tap on a part 3-4 times before the game finally figures out which part I was trying to choose.